hanhanwu/Hanhan_Applied_DataScience/README.md

 ### Evaluation Methods
 * There is a suggestion for model evaluation, which is, choose and train models on the same dataset and averaging the evaluation results.
 The idea here is, "combined models increase prediction accuracy"
 * "Probability" means predict continuous values (such as probability, or regression results), "Response" means predict specific classes
+#### Evaluation for Time Series Data
+* The model doesn't have to be forecasting/time series models only, it can be classification model too with features generated using sliding window/tumbling window.
+* No matter which model to use, when there is time series in the data, better to use walk-forward evaluation, which is to train on historical but predict on the future data.

 #### [sklearn classification evaluation metrics][19]
 * ROC Curve vs. Precision-Recall Curve
   * ROC curve requires the 2 classes are balanced.
 Precision-Recall curve is better at being used on imbalanced dataset.